 Part of the Boothbay Lights Festival in Boothbay, Maine, you’ll enjoy the Gardens Aglow each November/December.
 This annual event showcases 650,000 lights!
 It is an outdoor, walking event – be sure to dress weather appropriately.

 Of course, while you’re in town enjoying the great local festivals, you’ll also love exploring the area and the best things to do in Camden.
 And you’ll definitely want to check out these great locally-owned restaurants in Camden, Maine.

 While you’re enjoying one (or more!) of these amazing events and festivals in the Camden, Maine area, we invite you to stay with us at the Country Inn and Cottages.

-The main house, including the heated, indoor pool, in-house spa services, and a country-style breakfast buffet each morning, is open year round.
+The main house, including the heated, indoor pool, in-house spa services, and a better-than-continental breakfast buffet each morning, is open year round.
 And from May through October, guests can enjoy staying in one of our 11 cottages, which full access to the inn’s amenities.